 Because we meet at private homes, we don’t publish the meeting locations on the Internet.
 Please email us at firstname.lastname@example.org if you’re interested in attending a meeting or event.

-- The Master’s Dinner, January: Members-only banquet to celebrate Sherlock Holmes’s birthday
+- The Master’s Dinner, January: Formal banquet to celebrate Sherlock Holmes’s birthday.
+Open to members and invited guests only.

 - Memorial Ceremony, May: Commemoration of the “death” of Sherlock Holmes at Reichenbach Falls